Tiny Toon Adventures: Reboot

-A reboot, Tiny Toons Looniversity, was announced on October 28, 2020, through the Amblin Entertainment website.
-It was ordered for two seasons, with each episode running 30 minutes.
-As with the original series, Steven Spielberg returned to his role as executive producer.
-Sam Register, Darryl Frank, and Justin Falvey also served as executive producers, while Erin Gibson was the showrunner and co-executive producer.
-The series premiered on Max on September 8, 2023, and it aired on Cartoon Network on September 9, 2023.
+A reboot series titled Tiny Toons Looniversity was announced on October 28, 2020, through the Amblin Entertainment website, with an initial order of two seasons.
+Steven Spielberg returned as executive producer, continuing his role from the original series.
+Sam Register, Darryl Frank, and Justin Falvey also served as executive producers, while Erin Gibson served as the showrunner and co-executive producer.
+The series premiered on HBO Max on September 8, 2023, and on Cartoon Network the next day.